Check out our ultimate self drive itineraries for the Great Ocean Road, Australia!

 One of the most iconic road trips in all of Australia, if not the world, has got to be the Great Ocean Road drive.

 375km of scenic winding roads along the southern ocean will take you through some of the country’s most beautiful UNESCO-listed landscapes.

 You can tackle the Great Ocean Road in one long day, or break it up over a few days, which is what we suggest doing.

-Having your own vehicle is highly recommended so you can really explore all the things to see on the Great Ocean Road, as it really is one of the Australia’s top destinations.
+Having your own vehicle is highly recommended so you can explore all the things to see on the Great Ocean Road on self-drive itineraries, as it really is one of Australia’s top destinations.

 If that is not an option though, or you don’t like the idea of driving on the ‘wrong side of the road’, there are plenty of excellent tours like this one that will take you to see all the sights including the Twelve Apostles, Port Campbell, Otway National Park and more.